stateless-solutions/markdown-content/overview.md

 [**litepaper**](https://drive.google.com/file/d/1SxuVIhJOn8Y_J3Dj8KTQtSvv-ojMH_7V/view).
 \
 \
-Stateless, as a protocol, does not rely on a native blockchain or a native token.
+Stateless, as a protocol, does not rely on a native blockchain or token.
 Instead, it uses a system of exchange based on compute credits and stablecoins to ensure availability on provider servers.
 By using Stateless, developers can enjoy the benefits of blockchain technology while mitigating the